Small business owner impacted by Merrie Monarch Festival cancellation

 Vitale-Vae is not alone in feeling the effects of this cancellation, Mele Kahalepuna Chun’s family has participated in the festival’s craft fair since day one.

-But this year, her feather leis will miss out on the thousands of people who attend the event.
+But this year, her feather lei will miss out on the thousands of people who attend the event.

 “We’re going stay steadfast in Holomua and get more students,” she said.
 “That’s an advantage I have, I have a location this is my regular thing it is my art so I can still move forward, it’s going be little bit of loss but that’s okay, we keep going.”